 Overall pumping plant efficiency affects the cost of pumping water.
-The higher the efficiency, the lower the cost of pumping an acrefoot of irrigation water.
-Efficiency and cost of pumping are affected by power demand, flow rate, irrigation system pressure, and fluctuating groundwater pumping levels.
-Flow meters to measure pump flow, pressure gauges or transducers that track irrigation system pressure, and well sounders or sensors to watch pumping levels are available to monitor pumping plant performance and costs (Figure 3).
-If used, they can notify the operator when the pumping plant performance is veering too far from optimal and is in need of attention.
-They may also alert a manager of unexpected irrigation system failures such as a pump not turning on or off, or a valve not opening or closing as expected.
+The higher the efficiency the lower the cost of pumping an acre-foot of irrigation water.
+Efficiency and cost of pumping are affected by power demand, flow rate, irrigation system pressure, and fluctuating groundwater pumping Flow meters to measure pump flow, pressure gauges or transducers that track irrigation system pressure, and well sounders or sensors to watch pumping levels are available to monitor pumping plant performance and costs.
+If used, they can notify the operator when the pumping plant performance is veering too far They may also alert a from optimal and in need of attention. manager of unexpected irrigation system failures such as a pump not turning on or off or a valve not opening or closing as expected.
 Other technologies such as solar arrays and variable frequency drives (VFD) are also becoming more common to manage the costs of pumping water.
-A solar system provides an alternative, renewable power source and a variable frequency drive (VFD) regulates the power to an electric motor to optimize demand and pumping plant performance (Figure 3).
+A solar system provides an alternative, renewable power source and a variable frequency drive (VFD) regulates the power to an electric motor to optimize demand and pumping plant performance.
 This is particularly valuable to manage irrigation sets of different sizes and flow needs.
-VFD's improve consistency of flow and pressure to an irrigation system during pump start-ups, back flushing, and when pumping water levels fluctuate.
+A VFD can also improve consistency of flow and pressure to an irrigation system during pump start-ups, back flushing, and when pumping water levels fluctuate.